 For more information, read the project summary.

-The Honey Bee and Pollination RD&E Program is a jointly funded partnership with the Rural Industries Research and Development Corporation (RIRDC), Horticulture Innovation Australia Limited (Hort Innovation) and the Australian Government Department of Agriculture and Water Resources.
-RIRDC funds are provided by honey industry levies matched by funds provided by the Australian Government.
+The Honey Bee and Pollination Program is a jointly funded partnership with the AgriFutures Australia, Hort Innovation and the Australian Government Department of Agriculture, Water and the Environment.
+AgriFutures Australia funds are provided by honey industry levies matched by funds provided by the Australian Government.
 Hort Innovation funding is from the apple and pear, almond, avocado, cherry, dried prunes, summer fruit and onion levies and voluntary contributions from the melon and canned fruit industries.
 Levies are matched by funds from the Australian Government.